Kyle Rowe: International career

 Rowe was capped at Scotland U19 grade.

 Rowe was capped for Scotland U20.
 He played for the U20s from 2018 to 2019.

 He was selected as part of the Scotland 7s squad for the London Sevens tournament.
 He was capped for Scotland 7s during that tournament.

 In January 2022 Rowe was named in the Scotland squad for the 6 Nations Championship but did not get to play.

 On 9 July 2022 he went on as a replacement for Rory Hutchinson late in the first half in the second test against Argentina in Salta to win his first full international cap.
 However, he played for just 12 minutes before going off injured.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV, scoring two tries.